 The results of a good hair transplant, especially with a NeoGraft, depends entirely on the skill level of the surgeon.
 This device is prone to human error and inconsistent graft dissection.
 The surgery can yield unsatisfactory results if performed in the absence of a surgeon.

-You should be wary of clinics that solely offer NeoGraft hair transplant surgeries.
+You should be wary of clinics that solely offer NeoGraft hair transplants.
 They are usually the ones that do not have any idea of specialization when it comes to a hair transplant.
 They are riding on the automation concept of the hair transplant procedure without any idea of what’s actually needed.

 Potential for Damaging Hair Grafts